Note: Links with green underlines are shopping links and will open in a new window

 What Are Horse Whiskers?

 Horses have marvelous, almost magical hairs called whiskers.
 Even though whiskers are a type of hair, they're different and far more specialized than the other hairs on a horse's body.
 You might even say that being a whisker hair is a kind of super power.
 If you've ever been curious about your horse's whiskers, read on for all about what they are and what they do.

 Below: The muzzle (nose and lips) whiskers on a horse.

 Whiskers are a sensory organ in the form of specialized hairs found on many kinds of mammals.
 Whiskered mammals include dogs, cats, horses, and more.

 On the outside we can see that whiskers are longer, stiffer, and bigger around than typical hairs.
 Their real importance, though, is contained in what we can't see beneath the skin: Whisker follicles are deeper and larger than other hair follicles, with a richer blood supply and a connection to far more nerves than regular hairs.
-This helps make whiskers incredibly sensitive to touch, including even the feel of subtle air movements.
+This helps make whiskers incredibly sensitive to touch, event if it's something as subtle as gentle air movements.

 In addition to being super sensitive, when stimulated each whisker sends a unique, identifiable signal to the brain.
 Each signal is then processed and an appropriate response - voluntary or automatic - is carried out.

 Whiskers are officially called “vibrissae” which means...wait for it...whisker.
 A whisker can also be called a "tactile hair" or "tactile vibrissae."

 Horses have whiskers on their face around their eyes and muzzle (nose and lips).
 In these locations whiskers use their superpowers not only to help protect delicate tissue, but also to help compensate for the blind spots a horse has in front of its face and underneath its nose.
 In fact, many times the only information a horse receives about what's happening in these areas is information provided through its whiskers.